syting2/OACworkshop/Menu/Menu.md

 ### **<a href ="https://github.com/syting2/OACworkshop/blob/TW_Workshop/ADW/02-ADW.md">Lab 2 - Provisioning Autonomous Data Warehouse</a>**

-You will build a provision a new ADW instance and do the scaling for ADW.
+You will provision a new ADW instance and do the scaling for ADW.